Lifestyles of the Rich and Socialist: From Chavez to Castro, leaders who lived the high life

 Soviet Union

-The top leader of the Union of Soviet Socialist Republics had access to a network of palaces, cars, and delicacies.
+The top leader of the Union of Soviet Socialist Republics had access to a network of palaces, cars and delicacies.
 However, Soviet leaders lived up to their ideals in one way: they never officially owned any of it.
 Upon death, the things they used went to the next leader.

 Joseph Stalin loved American-made Packard cars, and had several.